Well, if Cole Heisey wants to run his race against me…

 “It has recently come to my attention that Dakota War College, the blog authored by Pat Powers, has again made a dig at me by associating me with a decade old article I wrote back in early college for the school newspaper.”

-And he devoted about 4 more screenshots deriding me, and complaining that he doesn’t like it when people point out his own words.
+And he devoted about 4 more pages deriding me, and complaining that he doesn’t like it when people point out his own words.

 But the best part of his complaint was when he said “I suppose he can’t find much fault in where I stand now.”